dansmyers/Algorithms/README.md

 If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B** for the course.
 This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
 To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

 ### Assignments and Scoring
-We'll have five kinds of assignments in the class:
+We'll have four kinds of assignments in the class:

-1. Short reflective pieces completed at the end of each sprint.
+1. Short reflective pieces and concept maps completed at the end of each sprint.
 2. Team deliverables due at the end of each sprint.
 3. Indvidual quizzes
-4. Two major projects, due at the ends of sprints 5 and 7.
-5. A final exam.
+4. A final exam.

 I will grade most of the items you turn in on a two-level scale: your work will be either **satisfactory** or receive **no credit**.
 A "satisfactory" assignment corresponds to a B-level performance, which is **a higher standard** than we often associate with that term.
 It means that the work is: